apache/druid/docs/querying/set-query-context.md

 }
 ```

-For more details on how to use JDBC driver API, see [Druid SQL JDBC driver API](../api-reference/sql-jdbc.md).

 ### SET statements

-Beyond using the `context` parameter, you can use `SET` command to specify SQL query context parameters that modify the behavior of a Druid SQL query.
-You can include one or more SET statements before the main SQL query.
-You can use `SET` in the both web console and Druid SQL HTTP API.
+You can use the SET command to specify SQL query context parameters that modify the behavior of a Druid SQL query.
+Druid accepts one or more SET statements before the main SQL query.
+The SET command works in the both web console and the Druid SQL HTTP API.

-In the web console, you can write your `SET` statements followed by your query directly.
+In the web console, you can write your SET statements followed by your query directly.
 For example,

 ```sql
 SET useApproximateTopN = false;